 I’ve put the five books I’ve chosen in chronological order of publication because this will take you through what writers who’ve generated material in English have come up with about Marxism, Engels, and Marx.
 I’ll say a little bit about each one in the political context of the writer and how that works out in terms of the kinds of ideas Marxism is supposed to have come up with.

-So your first choice is Karl Marx (1939) by Isaiah Berlin, which was Berlin’s first book.
+So your first choice of books is Karl Marx (1939) by Isaiah Berlin, which was Berlin’s first book.
 It’s a short intellectual biography.
 Berlin was a Russian Jewish émigré and later an eminent historian of ideas at Oxford University.

 When Berlin wrote this book, he wasn’t established.
 The book proposal came from the Home University Library, based in London, which published popular books on various intellectual subjects.
 A number of people at Oxford turned down the offer to write this — not surprisingly because they didn’t know anything about Marx, and if they knew anything, they didn’t care very much, or were hostile.
 This is in the 1930s, when there was a lot of communism around, but it was mostly working class.
 There are intellectual sympathisers, but not many at Oxford, which was very conservative.
 I don’t think people at Oxford were on any particular campaign or felt threatened by Marxism: Stalinism wasn’t much known about, and people were more worried about fascism in Germany.